MachSMT/MachSMT/README.md

 * smtzilla_build  - a script to learn models for algorithm selection in SMTZILLA's pipeline.

 # smtzilla_select
 The algorithm selection script can be ran with the following syntax: `smtzilla_select --file FILE --theory THEORY --track TRACK`.
-SMTZilla will then print the name of the solver it selects to have the shortest runtime.
+SMTZILLA will then print the name of the solver it selects to have the shortest runtime.
+SMTZILLA presupposes a lib/ folder created by `smtzilla_build` in the root of the SMTZILLA repo.
+These can be built independently, but we provide ours here.

 # smtzilla_build